McLean Hospital Collaborations in Pakistan

 The collaboration is led by Alaptagin Khan, MBBS, FRSPH, a research associate at McLean’s Developmental Biopsychiatry Research Program.

 Why Is McLean Doing Work in Pakistan?

 Pakistan, like many developing countries, suffers from decades of internal conflicts, poverty, natural disasters, and a lack of resources.
-Data collected by the Aga Khan University Hospital in 2016 suggests that one in four Pakistanis–roughly 50 million people–suffer from common mental disorders because of these factors.
+Data collected by the Aga Khan University Hospital in 2016 suggests that one in four Pakistanis—roughly 50 million people—struggle with common mental disorders because of these factors.
 Approximately 20 million children need professional mental health care.
 Unfortunately, there are only 450 psychiatrists to serve the country’s 217.6 million people.
 In rural areas, this means one psychiatrist for every 1 million people.

 Although the lack of resources is largely to blame, factors like the stigma associated with psychiatric disorders and ingrained cultural norms have also led to the current mental health crisis.
 Pakistan is among the few countries in the world where attempting suicide is a criminal offense.
 Punishment can be imprisonment of up to one year, a fine, or both.